 Legal agreement

-“The protection an agency gives you cannot be replaced,” says attorney Lauren Gaydos Duffer, who has been partnering with EDS for 10 years to draft legal agreements for donors and IPs.
+“The protection an agency gives you cannot be replaced,” says attorney Lauren Gaydos Duffer, who has been partnering with ED & SS for 10 years to draft legal agreements for donors and IPs.
 “When you go to a frozen egg bank, there is no direct communication or relationship with the IPs.
 You lose the ability to have control over things that may be important to you, like the disposition of eggs and embryos, being notified when a child is born and future contact with the IPs.”

 Number of recipients

 When you are matched with IPs through an agency for a fresh donation cycle, those IPs receive all the eggs that are retrieved.
 The eggs are immediately fertilized to create embryos for a fresh transfer to the intended mother or a gestational carrier, or the embryos may be frozen for future family building by the IPs.
-At EDS, donors are allowed to complete a maximum of six cycles, the standard recommended by the American Society for Reproductive Medicine.
+At ED & SS, donors are allowed to complete a maximum of six cycles, the standard recommended by the American Society for Reproductive Medicine.
 This means no more than six families will receive eggs from a single donor.

 With frozen egg banks, IPs purchase a “cohort” or group of mature eggs (typically six to eight) versus receiving all the eggs from the donor’s cycle.
 Eggs from a single cycle may be split between multiple IPs, and the donor may not know how many IPs ultimately received her eggs.